 - Lima to Màncora: 17 – 19 hours (1 hour 45 minute flight / approximately £225.00/$322)

-Craig and I were spoiled for time so spent one month in Peru in March / April, taking one week out to attend Spanish school in Cusco.
-We flew in to Lima from Austin (we are from Scotland but started our long term travel itinerary from New Orleans then Austin for the music festival South by Southwest).
-After three nights in Lima we took the Peru Hop bus and following this Peru travel itinerary
+Craig and I were spoiled for time so spent one month in Peru in March/April, taking one week out to attend Spanish school in Cusco.
+We flew into Lima from Austin (we are from Scotland but started our long-term travel itinerary from New Orleans then Austin for the music festival South by Southwest).
+After three nights in Lima, we took the Peru Hop bus and following this Peru travel itinerary

 - Huacachina (sandboarding/three nights) with a trip to the bank in Ica